Agenda is tentative and subject to change. All times are in MDT.

 8:30 - 8:45 Day 3 Welcome

-Topic I: Energy Aspects of Quantum Computing
+Topic K: Energy Aspects of Quantum Computing

-9:05 - 9:15 Overview of Quantum Computing Systems – Kasia, LANL
+9:05 - 9:15 The footprint of Quantum Computing: Technologies and Trade-offs – Kasia Kryzyzanowska, LANL

 9:15 - 9:25 EnerQy: Energy Estimation for Quantum Computing – Di Wu, University of Central Florida